 Don’t look where you don’t want to go.

-The words flashed into my head as the bloated caracas of a large grey kangaroo appeared on the road.
+The words flashed into my head as the bloated carcass of a large grey kangaroo appeared on the road.
 I glanced to the bitumen beside the large lump, the bike duly followed and seconds later I wizzed around the smelly lump.
 Don’t look where you don’t want to go.
 Such a simple rule of riding that I hardly thought of it much anymore but I knew what happened if I didn’t apply it.
 Any motor bike rider learns this rule very quickly.

 In motorbike riding, the direction you move in, is all about where you look.
 This is actually true with any mode of travel including your own legs but for some reason we never consider it much until we go to sit on a motorbike where the results of focus can have such swift and sometimes disastrous consequences if you make a mistake.
 Believe me, where you look is exactly where you will go.
 If you see a pothole and think “God I don’t want to hit that” – and you keep looking at it – God can’t help you and you will hit it.

 As I dodged the kangaroo yesterday, I grinned in my helmet thinking of how this rule had been reinforced to me not long after I started riding when, with legs stiff and backside very sore, I had arrived at a service station in Cunnamulla.
-Glad to have reached the town after a few hours riding, I was intent on fueling the bike and was therefore scanning the bowsers to see which one contained the unleaded fuel as I rode in.
+Glad to have reached the town after a several hours riding, I was intent on fueling the bike and was therefore scanning the bowsers to see which one contained the unleaded fuel as I rode in.
 Forgetting the most important rule of riding – don’t look where you don’t want to go – I damn near ended up on top of the bowser and although I didn’t drop the bike or hit anything – it was close.
 And would have been embarrassing, if it wasn’t so funny, both to me and the goggle eyed bloke that was fueling his car on the other side.

 It is a known phenomenon in riding and it is called focus lock.
 The risk of it occurring is compounded with long rides and a lack of awareness due to tiredness or distraction.